top of page

 Supplements

-· Mitochondrial Support Multivitamin 2x/day (breakfast and lunch)
+· Mitochondrial Support Formula 2x/day (breakfast and lunch)

-· Mitochondrial Stimulant (containing a low dose of caffeine) 2x/day (breakfast and lunch)
+· Mitochondrial Stimulant Formula (containing a low dose of caffeine) 2x/day (breakfast and lunch)

 · Coenzyme Q-10 100mg 2x/day